yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/alex_carl.md

 - 2: More back-end functionality implemented than tested and/or very little front-end testing
 - 1: Team fails to effectively test the application.

+All back end functionality is tested.
+Attempted to test on the front end but too much effort for small coverage so abandoned.

 ### HTML/UI

 - 4: Team put some effort into styling.
 HTML features unique IDs, classes and data attributes for DOM traversal.
 * 3: Application is not confusing to use.
 HTML classes and IDs are kebab case. *
 - 2: HTML is greatly lacking in standards compliance.
 UI is confusing or very buggy.
 - 1: Application is unusable

+UI is clearly laid out with navigation on both pages.

 ### JS syntax and Style